Linwood, Nova Scotia

 Linwood is a community in the Canadian province of Nova Scotia, located in Antigonish County.
+It was named by an act of parliament in 1884.

-Linwood, Nova Scotia is a small coastal community located halfway between the town of Antigonish and the Canso Causeway.
-Located around Linwood Harbour, Linwood has two campgrounds, both with a view of the Harbour, along with a short hiking trail, picnic park, ice rink (in winter) and a community centre.
+Linwood is a small coastal community located halfway between the town of Antigonish and the Canso Causeway.
+Located around Linwood Harbour, Linwood has two campgrounds, both with a view of the harbour, along with a short hiking trail, picnic park, ice rink (in winter) and a community centre.